Professional Development & Supporting Teachers

 - study initial and ongoing assessment tools; and

 - review student assessment data and plan differentiated instruction, and monitor and report children’s progress.

 Districts have created PLCs that target TK teachers within a school, within a hub of adjacent schools, across their district, as well as across grade levels such as creating a pre-k through kindergarten PLC.

 As you help prepare your teachers for the TK year, there are a number of areas that you will want to explore with them in your professional development efforts.
 The type of training, in-service workshops, conferences, institutes, classes and overall professional development you provide your TK staff really depends on their teaching and professional development experiences.
 As school districts determine the support their TK staff needs, you can explore partnerships such as your local County Office of Education or others that support professional development.

-Click here for a series of full PD modules developed through a collaboration among county offices of education
+Click here for a series of transitional kindergarten professional development modules developed through a collaboration among county offices of education

 Given the focus on young learners in TK, two key areas of professional development are: utilizing developmentally appropriate instruction for young students and supporting the social-emotional development of young students.

 Other professional development areas that can support teachers in addressing the needs of their diverse student population might include:

 - supporting teachers' use of formative assessment and differentiated instruction to meet the needs of all students;